alephium/docs/docs/integration/mining.md

 After the full node verifies the block, it will send a `SubmitBlockResult` message to tell the mining pool whether the block is valid, you can refer to the code provided [here](https://github.com/alephium/mining-pool/blob/master/lib/messages.js#L72) to parse the `SubmitBlockResult` message.

+### Rhone Upgrade

+In the Rhone upgrade, we introduced the ghost algorithm similar to ETH.
+A mainchain block may reference uncle blocks, and both the miner of the mainchain block and the miner of the uncle block will receive rewards.
+Therefore, the mining pool need to distribute rewards to the miners of the uncle blocks.

+You can refer to the implementation [here](https://github.com/alephium/mining-pool/pull/63/commits/5e0a9ea25616bba986883940c73aef34d547f35f), which uses the `getMainChainBlockByGhostUncle` endpoint introduced in the full node version v2.14.6.
+You need to upgrade your full node to v2.14.6.

+Another point to note is that you may need to wait for a while to confirm whether an orphan block is an uncle block.
+If the height of the orphan block is `h`, it can be referenced by a mainchain block with a height in the range of `[h+1, h+7]`.
+Therefore, you need to wait about `7 * 16s`.
+However, due to the variability in block time, you may need to wait longer to ensure that the uncle block miners also receive their rewards.

 ## Miner

 ### Calculating the BlockHash